Apple Pay on the Web

 Authorize the payment

-Select Success to default to STATUS_SUCCESS.
-Select Failure to see a completePayment response with custom errors.
+Select Success to default to success.
+Select Failure to see a fail response.

 Click or tap the Apple Pay button to see how the payment sheet completes the payment.